-- The Steering Committee will meet on an as-needed basis at the call of any member or the Project Manager. - The Project Manager shall determine the agenda for meetings, subject to consultation with the Co-Chairs if required. - The RDKS CAO will Chair the Steering Committee. - At the request of a member and with the consent of the Chair, guests or delegations may be invited to attend and participate in the meeting. - Steering Committee members will use best efforts to make recommendations and where applicable, decisions, by consensus. - Steering Committee members will report back to their respective Regional District Boards on an as-needed basis.
+- The Steering Committee will meet on an as-needed basis at the call of any member or the Project Manager. - The Project Manager shall determine the agenda for meetings, subject to consultation with the Co-Chairs if required. - One of the co-chairs will chair the Steering Committee meeting. - At the request of a member and with the consent of the Chair, guests or delegations may be invited to attend and participate in the meeting. - Steering Committee members will use best efforts to make recommendations and decisions by majority vote. - Steering Committee members will report back to their respective Regional District Boards on an as-needed basis.